MayurKasidariya/IdentityServerDemo/README.md

             services.AddControllers();
         }
     ```
-3. Still Api is not secure until we add Authentication in App and add [Authorize] role on the Api Controller please check this
+3. Still Api is not secure until we add Authentication in App and add [Authorize] role on the API Controller please check this
     - Add Authentication in App
         ```csharp
             app.UseAuthentication();